cgeils25/Chemical_Physics_and_KANs/README.md

 - `notebooks/` - All jupyter notebooks applying KANs to datasets.
   - `estimating_aqueous_solubility/` - Specific notebooks applying KANs to a dataset from [this paper](https://pubs-acs-org.pallas2.tcl.sc.edu/doi/10.1021/ci034243x) which provides a model for molecular aqueous solubility.
 - `slurm_scripts/` - Shell scripts I use(d) to submit jobs to my school's (USC Columbia) high-performance computing cluster.
 - `tests/` - Unit tests.
-I'll try to test everything not in a notebook.
-Also, the structure of the unit test directories will mirror the structure of the project as a whole.
+The structure of the unit test directories will mirror the structure of the project as a whole.
 - `train_scripts/` - Full model training pipelines.
 - `requirements.txt` - Project environment requirements.